Improving livestock manure spreading rules and enforcement

 - promotion of reduced application rates, applying manure at the right time, and pathogen treatment.

-There are other aspects of the proposed rule that could be strengthened or clarified.
-MEA is disappointed that the DNR did not take this opportunity to develop targeted performance standards for other regions of the state susceptible to groundwater contamination—such as southwest Wisconsin (read more about the unique ways the Driftless area needs water protection in this article from the Crawford County Independent), and the central sands region.
-But this rule change proposal shows that DNR takes this issue seriously and recognizes the need for change.
+However, there were other aspects of the proposed rule that could have been strengthened or clarified.
+MEA was disappointed that the DNR did not take this opportunity to develop targeted performance standards for other regions of the state susceptible to groundwater contamination—such as southwest Wisconsin (read more about the unique ways the Driftless area needs water protection in this article from the Crawford County Independent), and the central sands region.
+But this rule change proposal showed that the DNR takes this issue seriously and recognizes the need for change.